msanders/snipmate.vim/README.rst

     * From below mentioned merges I must specially mention `MarcWeber`_'s patch which brought quite a few functionalities/improvements:
-        - snippets are loaded lazily.
+        - snippets are loaded lazily and they are cached.
+Recaching takes place automatically when file's timestamp changes
-        - snippets are no longer cached.
-Thus you always get the snippets you just wrote to a file without reloading anything.
         - When visually selecting a snippet in a .snippets file you can press
           <cr> to replace spaces by tabs automatically in a smart way.
       Big +1 to `MarcWeber`_ for this.
 Important to note is that we now depend